August - An Idea for Every Day - Week 3

 If you want to share your foot art, we’d love to see.
 Email

-us a picture (mr OR mrs@wolfestew.com)
+us a picture (mr OR mrs@wolfestew.com).

-Tuesday, August 18, 2020 – Mail Order Catalog Day
+August 18th Annually – Mail Order Catalog Day

 Catalog image by Micheile Henderson via Unsplash |